sathyasjali/nf-core-crispresso/README.md

 ## Citations

-If you use this pipeline for your analysis, please cite the repository:
+If you use this pipeline for your analysis, please cite the repository: GitHub repository: https://github.com/sathyasjali/nf-core-crispresso

-> **sathyasjali/nf-core-crispresso: CRISPR editing analysis pipeline**
->
-> Sathya Jali.
-GitHub repository: https://github.com/sathyasjali/nf-core-crispresso

 **Please also cite CRISPResso2:**